mojpalac/mojpalac/docs/programming/java.md

 end
 ```

+## Multithreading

+decomposition of app logic into multiple concurrent tasks

 concurrency - tasks <u>appear</u> to run at the same time
 parallelism - tasks to at the same time

 ### I. Visibility problem

 Having 2 threads, system can decide that particular thread don't need to access filed from memory,
 rather it can use value from cache.
 System does it for performance improvements.
 This can lead to situation where another thread is updating the value of the filed
 but first thread is not reading updating value but reads value from cache.